LucaCanali/PerfSheet4/README.md

 # PerfSheet4 - A tool for Oracle RDBMS performance analysis

 PerfSheet4 provides a graphical interface to extract and visualize Oracle workload and performance metrics using MS Excel as a front end.
-Oracle metrics are extracted from AWR repository (note this requires the dyagnostic pack licensing).
+Oracle metrics are extracted from AWR repository (note this requires the diagnostic pack licensing).
 Metrics are visualized using Excel pivot charts.

 Author: Luca.Canali@cern.ch
-Created: March 2013, updated June 2016.
 Latest minor updates: October 2019
+Created: March 2013, updated June 2016
+Tested:
-Tested: tested using Excel 365 and Excel 2016 on Windows 10
+  - tested using Excel 365 and Excel 2016 on Windows 10
+  - tested with Oracle 19c and 11g

 Note: an alternative version of this tool, that runs in the browser (so does not require Excel) is [PerfSheet.js](https://github.com/LucaCanali/PerfSheet.js)

 Get started: